-Classic or vintage motorcycles aren’t easily replaced, so insuring them properly for coverage that accounts for any eventuality can bring you some much-needed peace of mind.
+Classic or vintage motorcycles aren’t easily replaced, so insuring them properly can bring you some much-needed peace of mind.
 Specialist classic motorbike insurance can differ in quite a few ways from standard insurance for a modern bike and, depending on your bike and the exact cover you require, you may have to speak to a specialist insurance broker such as our partners at Bikesure on 0330 022 7850.

 What is a classic motorcycle?

 There’s no hard rule on how old a motorcycle has to be before it’s seen as ‘classic’, with each insurer having a different view on the cut-off point.
 This can range from 15 years old to 40 years old.
 Generally, though, if your bike was manufactured in the 70s or 80s, it’ll be defined as a classic.

 Typical examples of motorcycle manufacturers that are known for their classic rides include Harley Davidson, Triumph, and Royal Enfield.

 When a motorcycle gets really old, it might fall out of the classic bike category and be seen as a vintage motorcycle instead.
 But don’t worry, you can still usually get insurance for vintage motorcycles.